The Most Controversial Movie of the Year Is…‘Poms’ (?!)

 In a shockingly candid, alternately fabulous and troubling interview that published last week, Anjelica Huston explained why she only appears sporadically on film.
 “Quite honestly, I’m looking for movies that impress me in some way, that aren’t apologetically humble or humiliating like, ‘Band of cheerleaders gets back together for one last hurrah,’ you know,” she said.
 “An old-lady cheerleader movie.”

-The interview’s publishing date happened to coincide with the release of the movie meant that the Poms cast were on a press tour, because sometimes God is good.
+The interview’s publishing date happened to coincide with the release of the movie, and that meant that the Poms cast were on a press tour, because sometimes God is good.

 Huston has since apologized, saying, “I hope I didn’t hurt anyone’s feelings.
 And if I did, I hope they come back at me.”